 It is a legal requirement for all employers to post Maine’s Regulation of Employment poster in all workplaces.
-This poster was recently updated to include information on Maine’s Earned Paid Leave law.
-To download this updated version from our website, please click the link below.
+The most current poster is under the Regulation of Employment Postersl

 Applies to employers with more than 10 employees in Maine for more than 120 days in any calendar year.
 (See definition of Employer in 26 M.R.S. sub-section 1043 sec.
 9).

 Includes all employees: full-time, part-time, temporary, per diem, etc.